duolinwang/DM3Loc/README.md

 >If you want to use GPU, you also need to install [CUDA]( https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/cudnn); refer to their websites for instructions.
 CPU is only suitable for prediction not training.

-##### For general users who want to perform mRNA subcellular localization prediction by our provided model :
+#### For general users who want to perform mRNA subcellular localization prediction by our provided model :
-you can directly call Multihead_predict.py
+can directly call Multihead_predict.py
 ```sh
 python3 Multihead_predict.py --dataset [custom mRNA data in FASTA format] --outputpath [custom specified output folder for the prediction results]
 ```